-There are many reasons – valid reasons – why some students find that continuing, even for a few weeks to complete the semester, is not an option that they feel they can consider.
-You’ll need to talk to your student about her reasons for wanting to leave school.
+There are many reasons — valid reasons — why some students find that continuing, even for a few weeks to complete the semester, is not an option that they feel they can consider.
+You’ll need to talk to your student about their reasons for wanting to leave school.

 Are there advantages to withdrawing from school now?

 For some students withdrawing before the end of the term may be the best solution.
-If your student simply feels that he cannot continue, is too overwhelmed to stay at school, is not attending class or participating at school, leaving may be the best solution.
-Although policies differ at different institutions, if your student withdraws from school before the end of the term, his transcript may reflect “W” for withdraw rather than F’s for failure.
+If your student simply feels that they cannot continue, is too overwhelmed to stay at school, is not attending class or participating at school, leaving may be the best solution.
+Although policies differ at different institutions, if your student withdraws from school before the end of the term, their transcript may reflect ”W” for withdraw rather than F’s for failure.
 This may make readmission or transfer to another institution easier.
 Also depending on school policy, and the timing of your student’s withdrawal, it is possible that some portion of tuition may be refunded.